The Prompt Course · 5 lessons · Free

 Level 2 — Standard

 I run an accounting firm.
-The client Lars Andersson at Andersson & Co is late on payment for the third month — total debt 45,000 SEK.
-We want to keep the relationship but need to get paid.
-I've sent two previous reminders.
+The client Lars Andersson at Andersson & Co is late on payment for the third month in a row — total debt 45,000 SEK.
+We want to maintain the relationship but must get paid.
+I have sent two previous reminders.

 Level 3 — Full

 ...The email should be professional but firm.
 Not aggressive.
 Give him one last chance with a concrete deadline (10 days).
-Don't mention that we're considering debt collection — that's the next step if he doesn't respond.
+Do not mention that we are considering debt collection — that is the next step if he doesn't respond.
 Max 150 words.

-Instead of "Summarize the most important things from the meeting" — do this: "Here are my notes from the meeting: [paste notes].
-Write a structured summary with: 1) Decisions, 2) Action items with owner, 3) Open questions.
-Max half an A4."
+Instead of "Summarize the main points from the meeting" — do: "Here are my notes from the meeting: [paste notes].
+Write a structured summary including: 1) Decisions, 2) Action items with responsible parties, 3) Open questions.
+Max half an A4 page."

-It takes 30 seconds to paste the notes.
+It takes you 30 seconds to paste the notes.
 The result is ten times better.

 The same principle applies to: email threads you need to reply to, contracts you need to understand, reports you need to summarize, articles you need to analyze.